Celebrating Faith at Georgetown

 - Buddhist Meditation in John Main Center for Meditation: You can’t redesign your house until you’ve removed all the clutter, so you have to start finding ways to work with your thoughts rather than letting them be a runaway train in your mind. — Chris Lambert, treasurer of Georgetown Buddhist Meditation Sangha

 - Advent Lessons & Carols in Holy Trinity Church: In this prayer for peace lives the faith that peace will begin.
-May it start in my own heart, as I let Him in. — “Light a Candle for Peace” by Ruth Elaine Schram, performed by 7:30 Mass Choir
+May it start in my own heart, as I let Him in. — “Light a Candle for Peace” by Ruth Elaine Schram, performed by the 7:30 Mass Choir

 - Menorah Lighting in Healy Foyer: We don’t think we’re pretty enough, strong enough, thin enough, smart enough, good enough, whatever it is.
 We don’t think we have enough stuff inside or enough stuff around us, but actually, Chanukah says you do.
 The blessing of Chanukah is that we should be blessed with knowing inside that you have enough and that with one light you can light all the rest of the lights. — Rabbi Rachel Gartner